jahokas/Peer-reviews/README.md

 In a city of your choice, if someone is looking to open a restaurant, where would you recommend that they open it?
 Similarly, if a contractor is trying to start their own business, where would you recommend that they setup their office?

 + nordic style table-ware and pastries
-+ sell cups and tellers
++ sell cups and tellers, mugs,jugs, serving dish, bowls, serving dishes, plates
++ nordic design
 + women and their female friends
 + _often connected to another activity like shopping_
 ++ _Demographics – Information such as age, gender, relationship status, median income, religion, environment, and ethnicity